microsoft/aroworkshop/_entries/04-03 run_cicd_pipeline.md

 ### Run the CI/CD Pipeline

-A CI/CD pipeline is created by the demo provision script.
+A CI/CD pipeline is created by the demo provision script inside the cicd-aro project.
 Please review the pipeline and trigger an execution.

 {% collapsible %}

-On OpenShift Web Console, Navigate to project `CICD`.
+On OpenShift Web Console, Navigate to project `cicd-aro`.
 From the side navigation menu, select menu item `Builds`, then `Pipelines`.

 You will see there is a pipeline, named `tasks-pipeline`.
 Click on the name of the pipeline, then you will see the pipeline overview page.
 In the tab `Configuration`, you will see the definition of the pipeline.

 ![Pipeline Definition](media/cicd-definition.png)

-To run the pipeline, click on button `Start Pipeline`, which is on the top right corner.
+To run the pipeline, click on the menu Actions > `Start Build`, which is on the top right corner.
 Then Azure Red Hat OpenShift will start a new execution instance for that pipeline.

 {% endcollapsible %}